 Managing Smart Group Users

-- You can search for particular users to inquire if they are a member of the Smart Group.
+- Type full or partial email addresses in the search for users by email search bar to see if a specific user is a member of the Smart Group.

-- You can add and remove columns for an optimal display of data.
+- Use the Show/Hide Columns drop-down to select/deselect columns for an optimal display of user data.

-- You can easily download a CSV report of the users who fit the criteria of your Smart Group at any given time; this is great for ad hoc reporting!
+- Use the Download button to download a CSV report of the users who fit the criteria of your Smart Group at any given time.

 In the next section, you will find details about the different criteria types you can use to create your Smart Group rules.